mcbeet/beet/packages/mecha/tests/snapshots/examples__build_kitchen_sink__0.pack.md

-execute as @a at @s run function demo:nesting/nested_execute_0 execute as @a at @s if score @s tmp matches 1 run function demo:nesting/nested_execute_1 function demo:nesting/foo execute if data storage imp:temp iter.words.remaining[] run function demo:nesting/loop
+execute as @a at @s run function demo:nesting/nested_execute_0 execute as @a at @s if score @s tmp matches 1 run function demo:nesting/nested_execute_1 function demo:nesting/foo execute as @a at @s run say 1 execute as @a at @s run say 2 execute as @a at @s if score @s tmp matches 1 run say 1 execute as @a at @s if score @s tmp matches 1 run say 2 execute if data storage imp:temp iter.words.remaining[] run function demo:nesting/loop
 ```
 `@function demo:nesting/nested_execute_0`